My Services

 I offer both in-person and virtual therapy sessions for adults 18+.
 In-person sessions are available in the Santa Clarita, CA area, though please note there is currently a waitlist for these appointments.

 Due to licensing regulations, Mariel Ross is only able to provide therapy services within California.
-Telehealth therapy services are unavailable for clients who reside outside of California.
+Telehealth therapy services are available for clients who reside within California state.

 Individual Therapy